I can’t believe it but it’s already time for the second annual update of the Guinea Pig Experiment!

-If you’re thinking to yourself that maxing out the 401(k) is a stupid move since the GP will need to access that money long before traditional retirement age, check out this post I wrote over at Jim Collins’ site to learn about a great strategy that early retirees can use to tap into that money early without paying any fees (or taxes, potentially).
+If you’re thinking to yourself that maxing out the 401(k) is a stupid move since the GP will need to access that money long before traditional retirement age, check out this post to learn about some great strategies that early retirees can use to tap into that money early without paying any fees (or taxes, potentially).

 This decision resulted in an extra $7,994 by the end of year two, or an extra 13.25%!